Teacher shot in chest by her six-year-old student awarded $10M by jury

 Zwerner no longer works for the school district and has said she has no plans to teach again.
 She has since become a licensed cosmetologist.

-Parker faces a separate criminal trial this month on eight counts of felony child neglect.
-Each of the counts is punishable by up to five years in prison in the event of a conviction.
+The student’s mother, Deja Taylor, was sentenced to nearly four years in prison for felony child neglect and federal weapons charges.

-The student's mother was sentenced to nearly four years in prison for felony child neglect and federal weapons charges.
-Her son told authorities he got his mother's handgun by climbing onto a drawer to reach the top of a dresser, where the firearm was in his mom's purse.
+According to CBS News, an attorney for the family previously said the firearm used in the shooting was locked away on a high closet shelf, but the boy said he took it from his mother's purse on her dresser.